Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 #### A Church of Gears Worshipper

 This thing doesn't even have Speed.
-You need to spend 4 attribution points just to make this page usable.
+You need to spend 4 attribution points minimum just to make this page usable.

-The ONLY reason why this might be a good thing is that you can attribute Yujin's Speed 2 passive onto this for 3 speed dice right off the bat.
+The ONLY reason why this might be a good thing is so that you can attribute Yujin's Speed 2 passive onto this for 3 speed dice right off the bat.
 There's no point in doing this outside of disgustingly specific niche challenges because you still only have 3 starting light.
 You probably can't even use all those speed dice.

 #### Nemo
 Tempermental Fervor sidegrades that requires constant Charge manipulation as well as an Unrelenting sidegrade.
 Energy Beam provides a solid option against strong first-die and strong second-die pages, but you know what else can respond to those pages?
 For strong first-die, leading blocks such as Absorb Impact are easier to use, cost less, and mitigate the damage; for strong second-die, you can do something similarly with Sturdy Defense which also draws cards.
 Nemo is locked into a charge-spend build, and doesn't offer much payoff in return.